Mucus, Snot, and Booger Colors: What is Normal for Kids?

 • As always, check with your doctor!

-Pink or red-tinged boogers
+Pink or red-tinged booger colors

 • A humidifier and saline drops or spray can help with dryness.